pivotal/docs-tap/install-aws/resources.hbs.md

 ## <a id='create-iam-roles'></a>Create IAM roles

-By default, the EKS cluster is provisioned with an EC2 instance profile that provides read-only access for the entire EKS cluster to the ECR registery within your AWS account.
+By default, the EKS cluster is provisioned with an EC2 instance profile that provides read-only access for the entire EKS cluster to the ECR registry within your AWS account.
 For more information, see this
 [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).